 Do pawn shops buy used video games?
 Yes, they do.

 That depends however on the quality of your game.
-Do not bring in banged-up, scratched games that wouldn’t be fit to be used as a coaster for a drink.
+Do not bring in banged-up, scratched video games that wouldn’t be fit to be used as a coaster for a drink.
 Ideally, you should keep the game together with what it came with, i.e. the manual, case, etc. Make it as similar to a brand-new copy of the game as possible for the best value.

-With pawnshops, you can get the money you want for the games pretty quickly, as they’ll do the same-day deal.
+With pawnshops, you can get the money you want for the video games pretty quickly, as they’ll do the same-day deal.

 Basically like Craigslist but with less potential for shady behavior.
 This is great for selling locally.
 I’m talking within your neighborhood, your block, wherever.